xmos/lib_sdram/lib_sdram/doc/rst/sdram.rst

 Command buffering
 .................

-The SDRAM server implements a 8 slot command buffer per client.
+The SDRAM server implements an 8 slot command buffer per client.
 This means that the client can queue up to 8 commands to the SDRAM server through calls to ``sdram_read`` or ``sdram_write``.
 A successful call to ``sdram_read`` or ``sdram_write`` will return 0 and issue the command to the command buffer.
 When the command buffer is full, a call to